Nick2bad4u/Uptime-Watcher-Docusaurus/docs/electron/electron/UptimeOrchestrator/classes/UptimeOrchestrator.md

 #### Throws

-Error if dependencies are not provided
+When dependencies are not provided or invalid

 #### Remarks